Female student using calculator on phone

 MSc Social Work tuition fees

-The NHS Business Services Authority (NHSBSA) on behalf of the Department of Health can provide some financial assistance in the form of a bursary, but the number of bursaries available is restricted and may not cover your full tuition fees.
+The NHS Business Services Authority (NHSBSA) on behalf of the Department of Health can provide some financial assistance in the form of a bursary if you are eligible, but the number of bursaries available is restricted and may not cover your full tuition fees.
 Therefore you may also wish to consider some of the other postgraduate funding options available.

 Financial assistance